Polynomial

 | isolate_roots | Isolate the real roots of the polynomial.
 The result is a list of intervals with rational bounds that contain exactly one root, |

-| nterms | Get the number of terms in the polynomial. |
+| nterms | Get the number of terms. |

-| parse | Parse a polynomial with integer coefficients from a string. |
+| parse | Parse a polynomial with rational coefficients from a string. |

 | quot_rem | Divide self by rhs, returning the quotient and remainder. |